LePoisson104/LePoisson/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding, technology, and continuous learning.
 Here's a little bit about me:

 ## 💫 About Me:
-🌟 About Me<br>🎓 Education: I recently graduated in May 2024 from The University of Houston, where I majored in Computer Science and minored in Mathematics.
+Education: I recently graduated in May 2024 from The University of Houston, where I majored in Computer Science and minored in Mathematics.
 With a strong foundation in problem-solving and analytical thinking, I'm actively seeking an exciting full-time position as a Software Engineer to apply my skills and drive innovative solutions.<br>🌍 Location: I'm based in the city of Houston, Texas<br>📫 Contact: You can reach me at vietpham0624@gmail.com or connect with me on LinkedIn.<br>🌱 Currently Learning: I'm improving my skills in React and eager to learn React Native.

 # 💻 Tech Stack: